lewisclark/glua-steal/README.md

-## A cross-platform Garry's Mod tool to download a server's Lua files
+## A cross-platform Garry's Mod tool to download server Lua files

-### Please note that Linux 64-bit is not currently working.

 gluasteal downloads clientside & shared Lua files from Garry's Mod servers that you join. gluasteal also allows you to run your own Lua code on any server.